 Cozumel, Mexico is known for its glass clear waters and beautiful beachfront.
 But when the Great Atlantic Sargassum Belt (SAGB) began to expand in 2011 and plague beaches in Florida and the Caribbean with loads of stinky seaweed, it seemed like paradise might be in danger.

 This helps Cozumel remain an unspoiled beauty that welcomes an ever-increasing number of SCUBA divers, cruisers, and tourists from all over the globe.
-Most months, Cozumel’s majority of beaches and water activities are free of seaweed.
+Most months, Cozumel’s most popular beaches and water activities are 95% free of sargassum and seaweed.

 While other nearby destinations in the Caribbean sometimes struggle to cope with the influx of sargassum seaweed washing up on their primary beaches and shore attractions, Cozumel’s hot spots continue to remain largely unaffected by seaweed problems.